KIRINA-OP/ASL_Translator/linux/Documentation/core-api/assoc_array.rst

 enough memory.

-It is possible for other threads to iterate over or search the array under the RCU read lock whilst this function is in progress.
+It is possible for other threads to iterate over or search the array under the RCU read lock while this function is in progress.
 The caller should lock exclusively against other modifiers of the array.